alfredtorch/edward/Hardware.md

 </p>

 # 8 SSR Rebel Channel

-This design allows you to control and dimm your AC appliances.
-For a growtank this can be light output and for an irragation control valve
+This design allows you to control and dim your AC appliances.
+For a grow tank, this can be light output, and for an irrigation control valve.
 Applying phase dimming to an unsupported appliance may destroy it.
-Carefull checking and handling is required while using the device.
+Careful checking and handling are required while using the device.

-all the different light levels your plant deserves, while keeping everything cold.
+This system provides all the different light levels your plant deserves while keeping everything cool.
 It uses a third-party LED circuit but allows you to build your own.

 Features:
-* ESP32-based
-* Tasmota and Esphome Compatible
+- **ESP32-based:** Built around the reliable and efficient ESP32 microcontroller.
+- **Tasmota and ESPHome Compatible:** Easily integrates with popular home automation frameworks.
-* 8 Channel Phase dimming of AC Loads (0-100%) with dedicated Schmitt-Trigger for stable operations
+- **8 Channel Phase Dimming of AC Loads (0-100%):** Equipped with a dedicated Schmitt-Trigger for stable operations.
-* On Board ACDC Power Supply
-* AC Current Monitor
+- **On-Board ACDC Power Supply:** Ensures stable power management.
+- **AC Current Monitor:** Monitors the current to ensure safe and efficient operation.
-* GUI with Display and Encoder
+- **GUI with Display and Encoder:** User-friendly interface for easy control and monitoring.

 <p align="center">
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/1355ee44-3ea0-4316-8259-bdd46db87ab6">